Federal, provincial and even private industry incentives are accelerating EV adoption.

-The SUVI Program provides rebates on cargo e-bikes, electric motorcycles, utility trucks, buses & more!
+The Go Electric Rebates Program provides rebates on cargo e-bikes, zero-emission motorcycles, utility trucks, buses & more!

 The purchaser or lessee of an eligible vehicle can receive money back by applying to the program.
-The rebate will be limited to a maximum of 33% of the vehicle MSRP regardless of the total incentive amount indicated in a vehicle category.
+Successful applicants will receive a rebate of 33% of the vehicle MSRP to a maximum dependent on the vehicle class and category.
 The amounts are subject to change and may be adjusted during the program period.
-Additionally, fleets are limited to no more than 5 rebates per organization.
+Additionally, fleets are limited to no more than 10 rebates per organization.

 Applications for any vehicle category incentive must be received within 90 days of purchasing the vehicle.

 Cargo E-Bikes and E-Bikes

 The CleanBC Go Electric Rebates program provides rebates up to $1,700 for businesses, public entities, non-profits to purchase e-cargo bikes.

 The BC Electric Bike Rebate program provides rebates for e-bikes, but please check their website for availability.
 Rebates are means-tested based on income, and are subject to available funding.